Selecting a Bathroom Sink Drain Finish

 Now that you have found your perfect bathroom sink, there are other decisions to make.
 Namely, what is the best faucet and drain for your sink and your space?
 For faucet guidance, see our bathroom faucet guide.
 Find out more about Native Trails’ four bathroom sink drains and how to install them.
 Read on for our sink drain finish insights and tips.

 Diminutive though it may be, the drain has a big job to do, not to mention that it can effectively tie together the sink and faucet combo you have so carefully selected.
 People often ask about the best drain finish for a copper sink or for a NativeStone® sink.
-Not only are Native Trails sink drains designed to function perfectly with all our sinks, but our five finish colors—Brushed Nickel, Polished Nickel, Chrome, Oil Rubbed Bronze and Weathered Copper—coordinate beautifully with our copper and concrete sinks while also allowing room for customization.
+Not only are Native Trails sink drains designed to function perfectly with all our sinks, but our five finish colors—Brushed Nickel, Polished Nickel, Chrome, Oil Rubbed Bronze, Weathered Copper and Matte Black—coordinate beautifully with our copper and concrete sinks while also allowing room for customization.

 Drain Finishes for Copper Sinks